-I am currently consulting for the International Organisation for Migration (Office for the Mediterranean) on the implementation of the Italian National Integration Plan for International Protection Holders, working closely with the Italian Ministry of Interior, UNHCR, and the National Association of Italian Municipalities (ANCI).
+I am currently consulting for the International Organisation for Migration (IOM Office for the Mediterranean) on the implementation of the Italian National Integration Plan for International Protection Holders, working closely with the Italian Ministry of Interior, UNHCR, and the National Association of Italian Municipalities (ANCI).

 I contributed to ReSOMA – Research SOcial Platform on Migration and Asylum Stakeholder Reports as a Field Expert (May-Aug 2018) on Austria, Germany, Greece and Italy, conducting consultations and interviews on responsibility sharing, the safe third country concept, return policies, crackdown on NGOs, the EU migration and integration agenda, mainstreaming, and the role of cities.

 Public engagement and outreach

 During my time at the EUI I was the coordinator of the EUI Refugee Initiative, a volunteer-run first reception programme for six asylum seekers hosted at the EUI.